 Let’s look at how Google Analytics calculates them, what makes them different, and when you should use them so you can draw the right conclusions about user behavior and page quality.

 Time on page is the length of time a user spends on a single page.
 To calculate it, Google Analytics measures the elapsed time between when a visitor enters a page and the next interaction.

 If there is no interaction before the session times out, then Analytics can’t calculate the time on page.
 It’s critical to understand that time on page is the average of all non-bounced pageviews ONLY.
 Analytics excludes bounced sessions from the average time on page metric.

 Why is this detail important?

-If you have a very high bounce rate, your average time on page is only based on a few visits, and shouldn’t be used to gauge overall user behavior.
-However, since it doesn’t take bounced sessions into account, it gives you a more accurate measurement of how long users are actually on the page.
+If you have a very high bounce rate, your average time on page may only be based on a few visits.
+That means you shouldn’t use it to gauge overall user behavior.
+However, since it doesn’t take bounced sessions into account, it gives you a more accurate measurement of how long users may spend on the page than session duration.

 2. Session Duration

-Session duration is similar to time on page, however, the distinction is the aggregate of all pageviews in a single session—except the last one, which can’t be counted because there is no last interaction.
-While these two metrics may seem deceptively interchangeable, average session duration is calculated on ALL sessions—including bounced visits.
+Session duration is similar to time on page.
+However, Analytics calculates average session duration by dividing the total number of seconds by the total number of sessions.
+While these two metrics may seem deceptively interchangeable, average session duration is includes bounced visits.

 Why is this detail important?

 If you have a high bounce rate, your average session duration will be very low, and relying on it could cause you to misjudge user behavior.
 It does make sense, however, to look at this metric to understand the length of time users remain on your site.